 Find the Best LGBTQ Therapists around Boston

-Find therapists in NYC whose practices serve the gay, lesbian, transgender, bisexual, and queer community.
+The following therapists are some of the best LGBTQ therapists in Boston.
+Find therapists whose practices serve the gay, lesbian, transgender, bisexual, and queer community.
 Therapists have expertise in helping individuals navigate challenges related to identity, relationships, coming out, and family and cultural pressures.
 In order to be listed on this directory, therapists must demonstrate their ongoing training and dedication to cultural competency, including understanding of the difference between gender and sexuality, being affirming of diverse identities, expressing a willingness to learn more, and focusing on identity only when it benefits the client.
 The following therapist have offices in Boston, Brookline, Cambridge, Somerville, Belmont, Newton, Lexington, Jamaica Plain, and Roslindale.
 Some also offer remote video sessions for patients' convenience.

 Queer-Friendly Therapists in Boston

 Dr. Allison Karthaus is a psychologist in downtown Boston with expertise in anxiety, difficulties in career and life transitions, relationship challenges, and perfectionism.
 She specializes in working with recent college graduates, parents of young children, and individuals who identify as LGBTQ.
 As a registered yoga teacher, she aims to help clients cultivate their own awareness of their physical and emotional bodies, working towards the development of their own intuitive strategies for managing the stress of daily life.
 Her office is conveniently located downtown within a few blocks of all the subway lines.